 Unicorn Easter Eggs

 Unicorn Eggs are perfect for any unicorn lover.
 This is a fun unicorn craft project that is perfect to have a unicorn Easter or to make for as unicorn party food.
-These Unicorn Eggs would be fun for kids to create on Easter or as a unicorn party craft.
+These Unicorn Eggs would be fun for kids to create on Easter or as a unicorn party craft and can be crafted using a small paintbrush or permanent marker.

 How to Naturally Dye Eggs with Fruits, Veggies and Spices